MA Economics / Course details

 - Instrumental variables estimation with an application from labour economics

 - Regression discontinuity design with applications from political economy and public economics

 Lectures and tutorials

-The primary text for the course will be:
+The primary text for the course will be either:

-Although some of the technical aspects included in the book will be covered in class, the focus will be predominantly on the intuition behind the different econometric methods and their applicability in answering different research questions.
+Although some of the technical aspects included in the book will be covered in class, the focus will be predominantly on the intuition behind the different econometric methods and how to apply them to different research questions.

 |Scheduled activity hours|

 |Edward Manderson||Unit coordinator|